 Different asset mixes meet different needs

-The right asset mix for you should balance your child's age and your comfort with risk.
+The right asset mix for you should balance your child's year of enrollment and your comfort with risk.

 Finding your asset mix

 Choosing investments isn't a one-size-fits-all kind of thing.
 However, there are certain broad principles that apply to picking an asset mix.

 Your asset mix should align with your personal situation: how much time you have until you'll need the money, and how much risk you can take and still sleep at night.

 Target Enrollment Portfolios meet these needs because they're based on your risk level and the year your beneficiary is expected to enroll in school.

 Here's how these pieces of information are used to create an asset mix.